alfred-nutile-inc/laravel-feature-flag/readme.md

 <a name=overview></a>
 ## Overview

 You can find a comprehensive blog post about [this library here](https://alfrednutile.info/posts/175).
-This project is a work in progress.

-We are working on using FeatureFlags or Toggles in our applications.
+We have, for about 2+ years, been using FeatureFlags or Toggles in our applications.
 For one we are aiming to do all our work on mainline branch at all times so this would be a key coding discipline to use FeatureFlags so we can hide a feature in progress knowing it will not interfere with the application.
 For example if a hotfix or another feature is ready to go to production we can push that with no worries of the in progress feature.

 At the core we use this library [Atriedes/feature](https://github.com/Atriedes/feature) as it has the logic needed to consider common feature flag states eg user, users, on, off, groups, admin, internal, random etc. However, we are also mixing in some nice Laravel [Authorization](https://laravel.com/docs/5.2/authorization) features so you can do things like: